captdeaf/keybard/README.md

 KBINFO is considered the 'current' and editable kbinfo - change keys, add macros, etc. Unless you have 'instant' on, this will differ from BASE_KBINFO.

+If you want to make mass changes, then perform the changes on KBINFO, and call updateAllChanges().

 On commit, BASE_KBINFO and KBINFO will be identical.

 All downloads are of KBINFO.
 All uploads replace KBINFO.
 Only if 'instant' is